james-gould/azure-keyvault-emulator/AzureKeyVaultEmulator.Client/README.md

 # Quick Tip

-The emulator is supported only in a `DEBUG` environment due to the secure nature of the product.
-To make life easy you can create an environment flag in your `Program.cs` to toggle the functionality off:
+To make life easy you can create an environment flag in your `Program.cs` to use the Emulator in a dev environment and the hosted Vault in production:

 ```csharp
 var vaultUri = builder.Configuration.GetConnectionString("keyvault") ?? string.Empty;